 At the countrywide level, the racial-ethnic distribution of other social sciences majors is as follows:

 |Hispanic or Latino||285|

-Other Social Sciences appeals to people across the globe.
+Americans aren’t the only ones with an interest in Other Social Sciences.
 About 7.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do Other Social Sciences Majors Make?

 Bachelor’s Degree Starting Salary

 Data from the U.S. Department of Education shows that other social sciences students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $31,200 per year.
 During this timeframe, most salaries fell between $28,500 (25th percentile) and $34,100 (75th percentile).